scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 the PLOS search API.
 That list of missing articles are downloaded individually in a rate-limited fashion from links that are constructed using the DOIs.
 Those files are identical to the ones in the .zip file.
-The .zip file prevents users from needing to scrape the entire PLOS website for the XML files, and 'smartly' scrapes only the latest articles.
-It also checks for a subset of provisional articles called 'uncorrected proofs' if the final version is available and downloads a new version if so.
+The .zip file prevents users from needing to scrape the entire PLOS website for the XML files, and "smartly" scrapes only the latest articles.
+It also checks for a subset of provisional articles called "uncorrected proofs" if the final version is available and downloads a new version if so.